 Write expenses not belonging to either category under ‘other’ (Weitere).

 Indicate here the share of your expenses covered by third parties.
 These might be:

 - Contributions to living examples such as accommodation, clothing and nutrition

 This form is automatically calculated based on forms A and B. It computes the net expenses after deducting all third-party contributions.

 You can use this form for additional disability-related deductions.
 These are all flat-rate deductions.
-The rules for how they work are explained here.
-This is a direct link to the relevant form at the time of writing.
+The rules for how they work are explained once again here (link to pdf in previous section).